 The pressure from the United Somali Congress (USC), in coordination with other smaller groups, ultimately forced President Barre to flee outside Somalia.

-The sense of victory over defeating General Said Barre was short lived since the coalitions created to defeat him collapsed due to inter-clan conflicts.
-When the alliance between the two strongest leaders, General Aideed and Ali Ahmed, who were co-founders of the United Somali Congress (USC), broke out, fighting between them resulted in the ultimate Battle for Mogadishu.
+The sense of victory over defeating General Said Barre was short-lived since the coalitions created to defeat him collapsed due to inter-clan conflicts.
+When the alliance between the two most influential leaders, General Aideed and Ali Ahmed, who were co-founders of the United Somali Congress (USC), broke out, fighting between them resulted in the ultimate Battle for Mogadishu.
 The fighting between the two parties caused the United Nations to intervene.
-Eventually, General Aideed declared himself president, but it was short-lived because he was shot by one of his supporters.
+Eventually, General Aideed declared himself President, but it was short-lived because he was shot by one of his supporters.

 The conflict between the General Aideed and Ali Mahdi in Mogadishu caused the United Nations to intervene through a Security Council Resolution.
 Through this process, the United Task Force in Somalia (UNITAF), a US-led military operation, was deployed in 1993.
-The most notable of confrontation was the Black Hawk Down incident where suspected General Aideed supporters shot down a US military plane.
-The event led to the death of 18 US troops who were then paraded around the city as a sign of victory over the Americans.
-The US military immediately abandoned their mission in Somalia following the incident.
-A combination of the Black Hawk Down incident and the deaths of other UN peacekeepers forced the UN to begin the process of withdrawing personnel from Somalia.
+The most notable confrontation was the Black Hawk Down incident where suspected General Aideed supporters shot down a U.S. military plane.
+The event led to the death of 18 U.S. troops who were then paraded around the city as a sign of victory over the Americans.
+The U.S. military immediately abandoned their mission in Somalia following the incident.
+A combination of the Black Hawk Down incident and the deaths of other U.N. peacekeepers forced the U.N. to begin the process of withdrawing personnel from Somalia.

 The African Mission in Somalia is a peacebuilding mission approved and sanctioned by the African Union and United Nations.
 Following the approval in February, Uganda and Burundi had deployed troops to support the Somali Transitional Federal Government’s (TFG) efforts to stabilise the country.